statisticsnorway/ssb-designsystem/RELEASING.md

 Flow on `main`:

 - If unreleased changesets exist, CI updates or creates a release PR.
-- When that PR is merged to `main`, CI publishes updated packages to npm.
+- When that PR is merged to `main`, CI publishes updated packages to npm and creates GitHub Releases.

 ### Release checklist